derekfdeans/derekfdeans/README.md

 - 👋 Hi, I’m @derekfdeans !!
-- 👀 I’m interested in ...
-Java programming and web design.
-I also like to cook!
+- 👀 I’m interested in ... rollercoasters
 - 🌱 I’m currently learning ...
-Java programming and C++!
-Using the Oracle Java Tutorials.
-I've heard they're a bit reference-manual-type, but they seem comprehensive. ( and free! )
+C++ and Java
 - 💞️ I’m looking to collaborate on ...
-Nothing, for now!
-- 📫 How to reach me: Discord is the most direct: heypwris#7376
+- 📫 How to reach me: Discord, Instagram is heypwris

 <!---
 heypwris/heypwris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.